flwyd: (carmen sandiego)

 Monday, March 31st, 2025 09:48 pm

-flwyd: Ham radio on cliffs overlooking Keauhou Bay, Hawai'i (parks on the air)
+flwyd: (parks on the air)

 Amateur radio operators are probably the only folks who regularly use Morse code in the 21st Century.
 Long distance communication today generally happens by voice or digital data; and often voice encoded as data.
 Militaries stopped training radio operators in Morse code.
 The final US telegram was sent in 2006; in India it was 2013.
 Britain's service ended in 1981.
 Those articles report that in 1920, Western Union charged 5 cents per word (when a nickel was worth something) and the Royal Post Office charged a penny per word, with an exchange rate of about 3 pence per nickel.
 Back when phone plans didn't just bundle unlimited SMS, it seemed 5 cents (at 2005 value) was the going rate… with space to fit about 20 short words.
 And anyone with access to the Internet has been able to send thousands of words for free via e-mail for more than three decades.